JackEdwards-IT/c-scrabble/Readme.md

 # Scrabble Like Game in C

 This is a two player text based (command line) scrabble like game.
-The focus of the project is on proper memory management and adhering to the ANSI C90 standards.
+The focus of the project is on proper memory management and adhering to the ANSI C standards.

 Please note this is more a technical excercise than a fully featured game.
-See game rules for more info.
+See game rules for more info or the [Project Overview](https://docs.google.com/viewer?url=https://github.com/JackEdwards-IT/c-scrabble/raw/main/Project-Overview.pdf)

 Two files are to be passed into the game on startup: